Mike E. Smith: Career

 In 1991, Smith became one of the few American jockeys to win a European classic by claiming victory in the Irish 2,000 Guineas aboard Fourstars Allstar (some other American jockeys, notably Steve Cauthen and Cash Asmussen, had won European classics before Smith, but were based in Europe).
-Also that year he got his big break by becoming leading jockey in New York for the first of three years from 1991 to 1993, with 330, 297 and 313 wins, respectively.
+Also that year he got his big break by becoming the leading jockey in New York for the first of three years from 1991 to 1993, with 330, 297 and 313 wins, respectively.
 The following year, he rode his first Breeders' Cup winner, Lure, in the Breeders' Cup Mile.

 The year after that, 1993, Smith truly arrived as a top jockey, setting a North American record for stakes wins in a year with 62.
 Among his highlights were a win in the Preakness aboard Prairie Bayou- who was later euthanized after breaking down in the Belmont Stakes while being ridden by Smith – and a successful defense of the Breeders' Cup Mile aboard Lure.
 That year, he won his first Eclipse Award for Outstanding Jockey, and also won an ESPY Award as top jockey.
 In 1994, he broke his own record for stakes wins with 68, 20 of them Grade I races.
 Several of those wins came while riding that year's Eclipse Award for Horse of the Year winner, Holy Bull.
 He also rode two winners in that year's Breeders' Cup, and again won the Eclipse Award as leading jockey.
 Smith went on to ride two Breeders' Cup winners in both 1995 and 1997.

 In 1994, he was voted the Mike Venezia Memorial Award for "extraordinary sportsmanship and citizenship".

 The dangers of Smith's profession became evident in 1998, when he suffered major injuries in two separate spills.
 A broken shoulder in March took him out of action for two months.
 Then, in August, while leading the Saratoga meeting, he broke two vertebrae in his back, requiring him to wear a body cast for several months.
-He came back six months after the fall.
+He returned to riding in races six months after the fall.